Woodstoves and gas ranges

 kerosene space heaters, woodstoves, fireplaces, and gas stoves can produce

-chemicals can also cause sick building syndrome.
+Also, chemicals that get into a building from the outside can cause sick building syndrome.
 Pollutants from cars and

 trucks and exhaust from plumbing vents and building machinery can enter a